aparajita/capacitor-splash-screen/README.md

 # Splash Screen

+👉 **NOTE:** This plugin does not yet work with Capacitor 3.
+I don’t anticipate working on that until Capacitor 3 is out of beta.

 This [Capacitor](https://capacitorjs.com) plugin provides complete control over native splash screens, both automatically at launch and via code.

 [Features](#features)<br>